 "Give me your tired, your poor/Your huddled masses yearning to breathe free/The wretched refuse of your teeming shore/Send these, the homeless, tempest-lost to me I lift my lamp beside the golden door!"

-Those who do not subscribe to this sentiment should never venture onto our shores.
+Those who do not subscribe to this sentiment should never venture onto our shores or leave.

 B Strong and Be Strong America.